 20) Public Holidays

-Everyone loves a public holiday but imagine having even more than you’re used to in the UK.
-Here, Victorians celebrate a day off for The Melbourne Cup, AFL Grand Final, Labour Day, Anzac Day, Australia Day and even for the Queen’s Birthday.
+Everyone loves a public holiday, but imagine having even more than you’re used to in the UK.
+Here, Victorians celebrate a day off for The Melbourne Cup, AFL Grand Final, Labour Day, Anzac Day, Australia Day, and even the Queen’s Birthday.

 Sip on a glass of Australia’s finest while snacking on luxury tapas down a laneway, munch on traditional dumplings in Chinatown, or escape the CBD and uncover Melbourne’s specialist eating destinations – Fitzroy for Spanish, Carlton’s ‘Little Italy’, Richmond for Vietnamese and Brunswick for Lebanese.

 What makes Melbourne The World’s Most Liveable City?

 Have We Convinced You With Enough Reasons To Move To Melbourne and Victoria?

 You won’t be disappointed if you choose to live in Melbourne when you migrate to Australia.